Create and Manage a Remote Partition (Analysis Services)

 Configure remote partitions

-The following procedure assumes that you have two server instances, with a cube database deployed on the master server.
+The following procedure assumes that you have two server instances, with a cube database deployed on the primary server.
 For the purposes of this procedure, the cube database is referred to as db-master.
 The storage database containing remote partitions is referred to as db-storage.

-You will use both SQL Server Management Studio and SQL Server Data Tools (SSDT) to complete this procedure.
+You will use both SQL Server Management Studio and SQL Server Data Tools to complete this procedure.

 Remote partitions can be merged only with other remote partitions.
 If you are using a combination of local and remote partitions, an alternative approach is to create new partitions that include the combined data, deleting the partitions you no longer use.